r0bj/ansible-zabbix-api/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    zabbix:
-      default_group: ansible
-      templates: ''
-      groups: ''
-      macros: ''

-    zabbix_api:
-      url: ''
-      user: ''
-      password: ''
-      basic_auth_user: ''
-      basic_auth_password: ''

-- `zabbix.default_group` - Default Zabbix group which all hosts should belongs to.
-Hosts only from this group are considered during synchronization.
+- `zabbix_default_group` - Default Zabbix group which all hosts should belongs to.
+Hosts only from this group are considered during synchronization (default "ansible").
-- `zabbix.templates` - Comma separated list of Zabbix templates which host should be linked to.
+- `zabbix_templates` - Comma separated list of Zabbix templates which host should be linked to.
-- `zabbix.groups` - Comma separated list of Zabbix groups which host should belongs to.
+- `zabbix_groups` - Comma separated list of Zabbix groups which host should belongs to.
-- `zabbix.macros` - Comma separated list of Zabbix macros which should be add to the host.
+- `zabbix_macros` - Comma separated list of Zabbix macros which should be add to the host.
 Even items are macro key, odd items are macro value, eg.: '{$macro1},value1,{$macro2},value2'.

-- `zabbix_api.url` - Zabbix API URL.
+- `zabbix_url` - Zabbix API URL.
-- `zabbix_api.user` and `zabbix_api.password` - Zabbix API credentials.
+- `zabbix_user` and `zabbix_password` - Zabbix API credentials.
-- `zabbix_api.basic_auth_user` and `zabbix_api.basic_auth_password` - Optional basic AUTH credentials if required.
+- `zabbix_basic_auth_user` and `zabbix_basic_auth_password` - Optional basic AUTH credentials if required.

 Example
 =======